PowerSheetco/rss-reader-upwork/privacy-policy.md

 # Privacy Policy

-We do our best to minimise the data we collect about you and get only what we need for the software to function.
+We do our best to minimise the data we collect from you and require only what we need for the software to function.

 ## Data we collect